vaidehi2701/drag_drop/README.md

 # Drag and Drop In Flutter

-A Flutter package allows you to easily implement the Functionality of Drag and Drop, it will also update the UI ifv  it matches and update the score in appbar.
+A Flutter package allows you to easily implement the Functionality of Drag and Drop, it will also update the UI if it matches right and update the score in appbar.

 ### ⚡&ensp;Social Media